Branxholme locomotive dump: Initial locomotive salvage

 Although enthusiasts were well aware of the Branxholme dumpsite, no salvage attempts were made until 1974 when the Southland Vintage Car Club, with the help of NZR and the Invercargill City Council, exhumed the remains of Rogers K 88 Washington, which was taken to the Plains Vintage Railway at Tinwald Domain near Ashburton for restoration.
 Twelve years later, the remains of K 94 were salvaged on the behalf of a private owner for restoration to working order at the Plains Railway.

 In 1997, railway enthusiast Tony Bachelor decided to salvage and restore a steam locomotive, leading to his salvage of V 35 from the dumpsite with the permission of Tranz Rail and the Invercargill City Council, whose waterworks include the dumpsite.
 Due to the damage caused by the dumping and subsequent exposure to the elements, the locomotive's cylinders, pony trucks, and driving wheels were salvaged before the frame and boiler were scrapped.
 In 1999, Bachelor returned and discovered the remains of V 125 and V 136, both of which were salvaged although their frames and boilers were beyond repair.
 One of the small-firebox BA boilers was also salvaged as a means to restore one of the locomotives.

 In 2003, the Ohai Railway Board Heritage Trust decided to salvage the remains of the two P class locomotives dumped at Omoto, P 60 and P 133.
 Both locomotives placed in storage at group's Wairio base, pending eventual restoration which did not happen.
 The remains of P 133 were noted in storage in the Dunedin area in 2014, while the frame of P 60, which was salvaged without its boiler, was placed on display beside State Highway 6 at the southern end of Lumsden in late 2014.

 The remains of K 95 were also removed from the graveyard during 1998, although it was not preserved but instead taken for parts, while the under-frame and boiler were left in situ.

+In January 2020, an 1885 V class locomotive was removed by the Lumsden Heritage Trust.
+They initially had hoped to removed two locomotives, but decided that it would be too difficult to remove the other.
+But they were successful in removing it in February.
+The trust planned on cleaning and displaying them, but not restoring them.
+Preparations for this removal began in 2018.